Based on Voices from Chernobyl(1997) by Svetlana Alexievich

 Now, the guy from Brahman Naman as the official photographer, Shashank Arora (as Kabir) doesn’t get much of the dialogues, but he reacts brilliantly in almost all the scenes.
 His voice-over towards the end of each episode is a thing to cherish.

 Made in Heaven provides a tussle between the tradition, individuality, modernism and westernisation.
 It tackles several issues like homosexuality, infidelity, caste conflict, dowry, impotency, sexual independence, narcotics, power politics and religious extremism among others.

-The narration is brilliant and the moment of reflection between the character’s past and present is a pure delight.
+The narration is brilliant and the moments of reflection between the character’s past and present is a pure delight.
 The flaws in the characters, the convergence of multiple storylines, the production values, the voice-over towards the end, the background score and crispy editing make this one a highly re-watchable series.

-Muaah, thanks for showing the authentic sides of Delhi
+Muaah, thanks for showing the authentic sides of Delhi.

 Ratings – 9/10